The Inside (film): Production

 The Inside was shot on a prosumer HD camcorder in six days.
 The assault scene was performed in a single 14-minute take.
-Eion Macken states in the making-of that there are a lot of things in Irish history to inspire horror films; and he eschews banshees, leprechauns, and sídhe in favor of something more abstractly-formed (partly inspired by the worst in man, as well as possibly a paucity of imagination).
+Eoin Macken states in the making-of that there are a lot of things in Irish history to inspire horror films; and he eschews banshees, leprechauns, and sídhe in favor of something more abstractly-formed (partly inspired by the worst in man, as well as possibly a paucity of imagination).

 Release

 The Inside premiered at Empire, Leicester Square as part of the London FrightFest Film Festival on 26 August 2012.

 The film was released in UK cinemas on 3 January 2013.
 The DVD of the film was released on 25 March 2013.
 The film's UK television premiere was on the Horror Channel on 2 December 2013.